 A diet that requires you to eat a lot of fruit sounds like the ultimate weight loss solution.
 It has to be!
 Fruits are some of the healthiest foods on the planet.
 But will it really make you lose weight?
-The answer to this question is yes and no.
+The answer to this question is both yes and no.

-What Is The 3-Day Fruit Diet?
+What Is the 3-Day Fruit Diet?

-The 3-day fruit diet is a trendy weight loss regimen that’s been gaining popularity in recent years.
+The 3-day fruit diet is a trendy weight loss regimen that’s gained popularity in recent years.
 It has many variations, but the gist of it is this: for three days, you eat only fruit with no added sugar or sweetener.
-The goal is to detox your body from all the sweets you’ve been indulging in over the holidays, while also getting some nutrients into your system.
-And because fruits are high in water content, they help keep you hydrated and satiated during those three days.

 The rules of the diet are as follows: